mundyreimer/lindenmayer_systems/README.md

 The latter command creates a .python-version file in your current working directory from which you run `eval "$(pyenv virtualenv-init -)"` in your environment, allowing the environment to automatically activate upon entry into that directory (nifty!)
 Alternatively, you can manually activate your Pyenv environments using `pyenv activate <environment_name>` and deactivate using `pyenv deactivate`.

-Then, install any necessary packages or other dependencies I have (not required as of 12/23/20, but might need to do later down the road):
+Then install any necessary packages or other dependencies I have (not required as of 12/23/20, but might need to do later down the road):
 `pip install -r requirements.txt`

 ### 2) Troubleshooting: